We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - Indented naturals

-All are highly visible on the GIA report and cover its table and pavilion.
+All are visible on the GIA report and cover its table and pavilion.

-Their location means you couldn’t cover them up with the setting, so any dark or large inclusions could be visible to the naked eye.
+Their location prevents you from disguising them with the setting, so any dark or large inclusions could be visible to the naked eye.

 In rare cases, a diamond could earn an SI1 clarity grade because of one or two inclusions.